American Idol season 17

 The seventeenth season of American Idol premiered on March 3, 2019, on the ABC television network.
 It was the show's second season to air on ABC.
 Ryan Seacrest continued as host, while Katy Perry, Luke Bryan, and Lionel Richie returned as judges.
 Bobby Bones returned as the in-house mentor, and acted as a guest host for the episode on April 8, 2019.

 Laine Hardy won the season on May 19, 2019, while Alejandro Aranda was the runner-up, and Madison VanDenburg finished in third place.
+Hardy became the first contestant that was not scheduled to audition in the audition round to win a season of a major singing competition anywhere in the world.

 Regional auditions

 American Idol announced in June 2018 that the Idol bus would visit 20 cities, beginning with Orlando, Florida, and San Diego, California, on August 25.
 Auditions could also be submitted on the official website or on Instagram, Facebook, Twitter, or TikTok.
 During the 2018 CMA Awards, three contestants who didn't enter the competition and didn't initially audition were given the chance to enter the competition.
 The contestants were Cameron Lenz, Natalie Spiroff, and Meghan Woods.
 The winner of that vote was revealed to be Meghan Woods on Good Morning America on November 16, 2018.
 However, she was not shown in any episode.